 About Ian Maurer Photography

-Ian Maurer has taken a keen interest in photographing the world and people around him for over fifty years.
-Starting with his first roll of 620 black and white film in an ancient Kodak Brownie camera at the age of eight, he gradually progressed through a 127 film Kodak Starflash (with replaceable magnesium flash bulbs!), his father’s 35mm Kodak rangefinder and finally to his first SLR, the iconic Asahi Pentax Spotmatic.
-Along the way he discovered the delight to be found in processing his own monochrome and then colour prints and transparencies.
+I have taken a keen interest in photographing the world and people around for over fifty years.
+Starting with my first roll of 620 black and white film in an ancient Kodak Brownie camera at the age of eight, I gradually progressed through a 127 film Kodak Starflash (with replaceable magnesium flash bulbs!), my father’s 35mm Kodak rangefinder and finally to my first SLR, the iconic Asahi Pentax Spotmatic.
+Along the way I discovered the delight to be found in processing my own monochrome and then colour prints and transparencies.

-Twenty years as a part-time professional wedding, portrait and commercial photographer (trading as Bardon Photographics) were not enough to wear out a 35mm Konica SLR and a couple of 645 Bronica medium format cameras, although by the end, the photographer was ready to take a break.
-After about ten years, a time which saw the world of photography go digital, Ian Maurer now works with a Nikon full-frame digital camera system.
+Twenty years as a part-time professional wedding, portrait and commercial photographer (trading as Bardon Photographics) were not enough to wear out a 35mm Konica SLR and a couple of 645 Bronica medium format cameras, although by the end, I was ready to take a break.
+After about ten years, a time which saw the world of photography go digital, I now work with a Nikon full-frame digital camera system.

-He enjoys photographing people, places and the natural world at his own pace.
-Freed from the costs of film, processing and prints, Ian Maurer now mostly shoots for fun, not profit.
+I enjoy photographing people, places and the natural world at my own pace.
+Freed from the costs of film, processing and prints, I now mostly shoot for fun, not profit.